Things to Know Before Moving to Minneapolis in 2024

 The tech industry is rapidly growing around Minneapolis with new job opportunities.
 Minneapolis is home to accelerators and startups that support the entrepreneurial fabric of the city.

-Minneapolis and St. Paul are known as the Twin Cities.
-However, they’re very different places.
+Minneapolis and St. Paul are known as the Twin Cities, but you have to unpack their history to understand why.

 From the 1800s to the 1920s, Minneapolis was the flour milling capital of the world.
 Companies quickly moved in to get in on the booming industry.
 They brought wealth along with them.